-The most delicious vegetarian food in Italy
+Intro to vegetarian food in Italy

 The cuisine focuses on quality of quantity.
-Why add additional spices, and ‘froufrou’ elements when you can focus on technique and getting the cook time down to the second.
-Fresh, high quality vegetables are the starting point for many of the dishes…music to the ears of any vegetarian.
+Why add additional spices and ‘froufrou’ elements when you can focus on technique and getting the cooking time down to the second.
+Fresh, high-quality vegetables are the starting point for many of the dishes…music to the ears of any vegetarian.
 Italians have an unparalleled love for anything related to food (and wine).

 If you have ever had the pleasure of sharing a meal with a bunch of Italians, you will be no stranger to this fact.
-The dinner conversations will most likely revolve around this or that new Italian restaurant or so and so who experimented with tomatoes they grew themselves on their balcony in the middle of freezing winter, because the store bought version just did not have the right flavor.
+The dinner conversations will most likely revolve around this or that new Italian restaurant or so and so who experimented with tomatoes that they grew themselves on their balcony in the middle of freezing winter because the store-bought version just did not have the right flavor.

 In case you mistakenly think that vegetarian food in Italy stops at Pizza Margherita and pasta, you are sorely mistaken.
 It is very much possible to get a real ‘taste of Italy’ on a vegetarian diet without relying on simple carbs (although they should be indulged in – often).
 You might not know, but seasonal vegetables form the cornerstone of an Italian diet.

 Let’s start with the basics, you open the menu and there are various different types of food.
 What on earth are all these names?
-What does one order when, let’s walk through the various stages of a proper Italian meal and some vegetarian alternatives you can pick
+What does one order when, let’s walk through the various stages of a proper Italian meal and some vegetarian alternatives you can pick.

 Traditionally this can be seen as the first course.
-Often you will find it consists of cured meats, pickled vegetables, olives, various types of bread, cheeses and vegetables in oil and vinegar.
+Often you will find it consists of cured meats, pickled vegetables, olives, various types of bread, cheeses, and vegetables in oil and vinegar.

-The dishes are usually fairly small and rather heavy on the animal products, not the best part of the menu the peruse as a vegetarian in Italy
+The dishes are usually fairly small and rather heavy on animal products, not the best part of the menu the peruse as a vegetarian in Italy

 Here are a couple of vegetarian antipasti to try:

-Bruschetta al pomodoro
+- Bruschetta al pomodoro

-Verdure, sott’olio: Veggies in olive oil
+- Verdure, sott’olio: Veggies in olive oil

-Caponata: Eggplant, tomatoes, olives, opinion and capers fried in olive oil
+- Caponata: Eggplant, tomatoes, olives, opinion, and capers fried in olive oil

-Fiori di zucca fritti: Fried zucchini flower
+- Fiori di zucca fritti: Fried zucchini flower

 Or as I lovingly refer to it – Carbohydrate heaven!

-This is the part of the menu that contains Risotto, gnocchi, soup, lasagne, pasta.
+This is the part of the menu that contains Risotto, gnocchi, soup, lasagne, and pasta.
 There should be plenty of vegetarian alternatives in this section of the menu.
 Be sure to ask how large the portions are, this honestly could go either way – I have had primi that could feed an army, but have also been served primi that might just about feed a toddler.

 Couple of vegetarian primi you should be sure to try:

-Pasta al pomodoro e basilico: pasta with tomato sauce and basil
+- Pasta al pomodoro e basilico: pasta with tomato sauce and basil

-Pasta a la norma: pasta with aubergine, tomatoes and garlic
+- Pasta a la norma: pasta with aubergine, tomatoes, and garlic

-Risotto fiori di zucca: Risotto with zucchini flower
+- Risotto fiori di zucca: Risotto with zucchini flower

-This section of the menu is usually not very vegetarian friendly.
+This section of the menu is usually not very vegetarian-friendly.

-In this part of the menu you would expect to find fish or meat dishes.
+In this part of the menu, you would expect to find fish or meat dishes.
 These dishes are quite literally a piece of fish or a piece of meat.
 The idea is that you order a contorni (side dish) to accompany your protein of choice.
 When it comes to vegetarian food in Italy, the secondi part of the menu is perhaps best skipped.

 Vegetarian secondi worth trying:

-Parmigiana di melanzane: Slices of aubergine, layered and topped with a healthy dose of sheep cheese and fresh basil.
-A dish typical from Sicily, but found throughout the country
+- Parmigiana di Melanzane: Slices of aubergine, layered and topped with a healthy dose of sheep cheese and fresh basil.
+A dish typical from Sicily, but found throughout the country.

-There are two main ways to cook your veggies: ‘al agro’ Hard boiled with a touch of olive oil, salt and vinegar of olive oil or ‘in padella’ fried with a bit of olive oil, garlic and a pinch of black pepper.
+There are two main ways to cook your veggies: ‘al agro’ Hard-boiled with a touch of olive oil, salt, and vinegar of olive oil, or ‘in padella’ fried with a bit of olive oil, garlic, and a pinch of black pepper.

 Vegetarian contorni you do not want to miss out on:

-Verdure grigliate: Grilled fresh vegetables
+- Verdure grigliate: Grilled fresh vegetables

-Insalata caprese: Tomato, mozzarella, basil
+- Insalata caprese: Tomato, mozzarella, basil

-Insalata verde: Green leafy salad
+- Insalata verde: Green leafy salad

-Insalata di pomodori: Tomato salad
+- Insalata di pomodori: Tomato salad

-1.5.
 Vegetarian Pizza in Italy